What Are the Signs of Early Pregnancy?

 The early signs of pregnancy include the following.

-A missed menstrual cycle is a key indicator that a woman might be pregnant.
-If you’re pregnant, you will miss your period due to fertilization.
+A missed period is a key indicator that a woman might be pregnant.
+If you’re pregnant, you will not have your monthly bleeding due to fertilization.

 Once the fertilized egg implants, the growing placenta will begin producing human chorionic gonadotropin (hCG).
 The hCG prevents the uterine lining from shedding, thus causing a woman to miss her period.